 - What students say

-Classics provides an excellent choice for building a double major, and recent majors have combined their studies with majors in art history, biology/pre-medicine, computer science, English, French, geology, German, history, music, philosophy and religion.
+Augustana's three-term calendar and advising make it easier for students to have two or even three majors, and classics is an excellent choice for a double major.
+Recent Classics majors have combined their studies with majors in anthropology, art history, biology/pre-medicine, business, computer science, English, French, geology, German, history, music, philosophy and religion.

 Vytas Vaznelis '07 is teaching classical languages at Saint Peter's Preparatory School in New Jersey.

 Alyssa Bevans '07 is an editor and video producer at Flinn Scientific in Chicago.

 Augustana College offers both a major and minor in classics (study in Greek and Latin, along with Greek and Roman history and classical literature) as well as in classical studies (including either Greek or Latin, plus history and literature).